 He was appointed by the Queen to the Member of the Order of the British Empire (MBE) in 2013.
 This was in recognition of his work in design and delivery of innovative and inspiring science. email: firstname.lastname@example.org

 Neil Brent from South Gloucestershire BKA was already a Bees Abroad project manager in Sierra Leone when he joined the trustees in 2018.
-Recently retired for a career in business analytics and management accountancy for the NHS he is responsible for financial matters.
+Recently retired from a career in business analytics and management accountancy for the NHS he is responsible for financial matters

 Neil has visited and supported development programmes in Malawi, Tanzania and now Sierra Leone. email: email@example.com